Get a No Obligation Quote Today!

 Whether you are moving back to the UK after a long-term stay abroad, or emigrating to the country for the first time, you’ll find a rich culture, a multicultural society and a variety of professional opportunities.
 The UK’s strong economy, varied culture and liberal immigration policies make the UK a very popular expat destination around the world.

 Located off the north-western coast of mainland Europe, surrounded by the Atlantic Ocean, North Sea and Irish Sea, the UK is a constitutional monarchy with a parliamentary system, and consists of four separate countries: England, Scotland, Wales and Northern Ireland.
 The UK is a developed country, one of the world’s largest economies, and is leading political and military power.
-It is also a member of many international organisations, including the EU, the G8, the G20, the OECD and the WTO.
+It is also a member of many international organisations, including the G8, the G20, the OECD and the WTO.

 Although the UK has been hit rather hard by the recent economic crisis, and it is also introducing policies to limit immigration from outside the EU, it can be an ideal expat destination.
 Whether you are planning to move to one of the world’s most exciting cities, and financial centres, London, or explore a unique culture in Scotland, the UK will offer a variety of opportunities.
 It can also boast good economic and professional opportunities, a developed infrastructure, and a good healthcare and public transport system.